Main Content

 Provide accounting to the court regarding the management of the conservatee’s assets

 Nevertheless, the decision to sell a conservatee’s home is difficult.
-Unfortunately, this is usually the best course of action.
-Frequently funds from the sale of the home are needed to take care of the conservatee’s medical and living costs.
-The decision to sell requires approval by the court, which takes time.
+Unfortunately, selling the home is often the best course of action.
+Frequently, the sale proceeds are necessary to cover the conservatee’s medical and living costs.
+However, the court must approve the selling decision, which takes time.
 California real estate, under a conservatorship, must be sold through the probate process and requires court confirmation.
 After the court has approved the sale of the conservatee’s property, it’s time to hire a real estate agent experienced in conservatorships.
-They are best suited to listing, marketing, and selling this type of property.
+They are best suited to listing, marketing, and selling this property type.
 In addition, a Realtor experienced in conservatorships will minimize the attorney’s interaction and legal fees.

-Accordingly, the conservator has a fiduciary duty to sell the real estate for the highest possible price and protect the conservatee from potential liabilities.
-Once an offer is accepted, the attorney for the conservatorship will request a court date to confirm the sale.
-Meanwhile, as with probates subject to court confirmation, there can be overbidding at the court.
-Overbidding assures that the conservator has attained the highest amount possible for the conservatee’s property.
+The conservator has a fiduciary duty to sell the real estate for the highest possible price and protect the conservatee from potential liabilities.
+Once the conservator accepts an offer, the attorney for the conservatorship will request a court date to confirm the sale.
+Meanwhile, as with probates subject to court confirmation, overbidding can occur at the court.
+This overbidding ensures that the conservator achieves the highest amount possible for the conservatee’s property.

 Harb and Co.
 Case Study – Conservatorship A Real Mess